07 May 2020 From hoof to head: senior horse care basics

 Proof of their resiliency is evident in barrel racing arenas, in the dressage rings, and along endurance trails confirming the adage that age is just a number for many.

-Indeed, our healthy horses do grow older, move slower, and sometimes struggle in their golden years.
-While all parts of a horse’s makeup encounter change over time, the respiratory, dental, immune, digestive, and musculoskeletal systems require more diligent management by both veterinarians and horse owners.
+Indeed, our healthy horses grow older, move slower, and sometimes struggle in their golden years.
+While all parts of a horse’s makeup encounter change over time, the respiratory, dental, immune, digestive, and musculoskeletal systems require more diligent management by veterinarians and horse owners.

 RAO does not discriminate between stalled horses fed hay or those living on pasture during the summer months, but in both cases, managing the horse’s environment is central to addressing reactive flare-ups and heightened inflammation of the respiratory airway.